-Karloff introduces this memorable episode, his words linger on the edge of air so melodically like a soft sermon as the preamble to The Cheaters
+Karloff introduces this memorable episode, his words linger on the edge of the air so melodically like a soft sermon as the preamble to The Cheaters.

-Fade in Henry Daniell’s who makes a brief appearance as Dirk Van Prinn, the alchemist/inventor of the spectacles or “the cheaters” Locked away in his primitively rustic laboratory, we see him tinkering amongst the flasks of liquid and scales, a pair of pliers in his hand as he finishes setting the “yellowed old lenses” in the wire frames.
+Fade in Henry Daniell who makes a brief appearance as Dirk Van Prinn, the alchemist/inventor of the spectacles or “the cheaters” Locked away in his primitively rustic laboratory, we see him tinkering amongst the flasks of liquid and scales, a pair of pliers in his hand as he finishes setting the “yellowed old lenses” in the wireframes.
 He has discovered a peculiar formula for making glass!

-Jerry Goldsmith’s evocative score teems with eerie delight as the strings pluck and trill out macabre musical strokes and a piano tinkles with flute embellishments that flutter as after thoughts as he sits himself in front of the large mirror by candle light.
+Jerry Goldsmith’s evocative score teems with eerie delight as the strings pluck and trill out macabre musical strokes and a piano tinkles with flute embellishments that flutter as afterthoughts as he sits in front of the large mirror by candle light.

 The music becomes a frenzied climax as the scene trades with a black background and a few low piano notes held as Boris Karloff walks on screen to tell us about the evening’s terror tale.

 She asks him how much he bid, he tells her not much a hundred dollars.
 She gets irate.
 He’s promised they’d unload the place and get into a decent business.
-Joe tells her to quiet down in front of the kid, his employee Charlie (Ed Nelson) She don’t care who’s coming,“How we ever gonna get out of here if you keep spending money on more junk?”
+Joe tells her to quiet down in front of the kid, his employee Charlie (Ed Nelson) She doesn’t care who’s coming, “How we ever gonna get out of here if you keep spending money on more junk?”

-“That fine talk from a wife” He tells her he was tipped off that there might be some real antique pieces up in the attic.
-“Maggie you gotta take a chance once in a while maybe our luck will change” “Yeah from bad to worse “ “Look, what’s happened to you Maggie, ever since I hired the kid you been treat in’ me like dirt” ” Oh don’t start that again”
+“That fine talk from a wife,” He tells her he was tipped off that there might be some real antique pieces up in the attic.
+“Maggie you gotta take a chance once in a while maybe our luck will change” “Yeah from bad to worse “ “Look, what’s happened to you Maggie, ever since I hired the kid you been treated in’ me like dirt” ” Oh don’t start that again.”